 Depending upon the season, you may also get to see roseatte spoonbill, wood stork, pied-billed grebe, prothonotary warbler, blue-gray gnatcatcher, American robin, wild turkey, great horned owl, yellow-crowned night heron, bald eagle, river otter, raccoon and wood duck, and the Florida banded water snake (also nonpoisonous).

 Out-of-towners like us tend to come midweek and that is a good idea.
 Weekends, the Tampans come out in throngs, but even when there are 70 canoes on the river, you are not likely to see many.
-There are six total trip segments to disperse people even more and preserve the tranquil experience.
-Faulk also spreads people out by taking reservations.
-And, instead of filling up a busload before heading out to the river, Canoe Escape will head out with just two or three canoes.
+There are several trip segments to disperse people even more and preserve the tranquil experience.

-There are presently several different self-guided day-trip combinations.
+There are different self-guided day-trip Canoe Escape in Central Florida combinations.
 You are encouraged to take extra time so you can feel wonderfully free to explore a tributary for birds, picnic, shoot pictures, or even go fishing (a license is required).

-Canoe Escape offers canoe trips year-round (except for Christmas Eve, Christmas Day and Thanksgiving), operating from 9am weekdays and 8am on weekends (latest launch for a two-hour trip is 2pm; noon for a four-hour trip and 10am for the six-hour, and the last pickup is at 5pm) A scheduled interpretive guided trip is offered every Wednesday at 11:30am.
-Weather is not likely a problem–Tampa’s weather is temperate, semi-tropical with an average winter temperature of 62.5° F and an average summer temperature of 81.4° F; in the rainy season, Tampa tends to get showers in the afternoon, so you can canoe in the morning.
+Canoe Escape offers guided canoe trips year-round where you can join others or make your own private group.
+Weather is not likely a problem–Tampa’s weather is temperate, semi-tropical with an average winter temperature of 62.5° F and an average summer temperature of 81.4° F. Keep in mind that in the rainy season, Tampa tends to get showers in the afternoon, so you can canoe in the morning.

-Moonlight trips are offered October-April, usually once a month on the Saturday closest to the full moon, finishing with coffee and dessert at a local restaurant.
+Moonlight trips are offered occasionally between October-April, usually once a month on the Saturday closest to the full moon, finishing with coffee and dessert at a local restaurant.
 Bring a flashlight to illuminate the male gators’ eyes (the males have a red pigment).
-These trips are $70 per couple (no kids on this one!), and reservations are required.
+These trips are $80 per couple (only kids ages 12+ on this one!), and reservations are required.

 For information about other canoe outfitters throughout the state of Florida, visit Paddle FLA USA, the website of the Florida Professional Paddlesports Association.
-For further information about Greater Tampa, call Tampa/Hillsborough Convention & Visitors Association, 400 N. Tampa Street, suite 1010, Tampa, FL 33602, phone 813/223-1111.
+For further information about Greater Tampa, see Visit Tampa Bay.